 The specification provides a framework and includes specific content through which individual courses may address spiritual, moral, ethical, social and cultural issues.
 It aims to show how science can be used to assist in understanding the underlying causes of disease.
 Learners should consider how conditions are treated, and balance the need for new treatments with cost to society.

 Examples of issues which can be addressed through the specification are listed below.

-- How lifestyle may affect health (unit 1) - How ethical issues affect research (unit 3) - How factors are considered when prescribing medicines (unit 4)
+- How lifestyle may affect health (unit 1) - How ethical issues affect research (unit 3) - How patients should be treated during testing (unit 2)

 Citizenship